Allied Movement for Change

 The Allied Movement for Change (AM4C) is a minor political party in South Africa.
-The party was founded by Ahmed Munzoor Shaik Emam, a former NFP member and businessman.
+The party was founded by Ahmed Munzoor Shaik Emam, a former National Freedom Party (NFP) member and businessman.
 The party was launched in March 2024 in Johannesburg.

 History

 Origin

-The AM4C was founded in 2024 by a group of individuals who broke away from the National Freedom Party (NFP).
+The AM4C was founded in 2024 by a group of individuals who broke away from the NFP.
 Its policies focus on economic growth and social welfare.

 Current structure and composition

 The AMCP has a central committee led by Ahmed Munzoor Shaik Emam as the president, with a secretary-general and other office bearers.
 The party has a small presence in a few provinces, with most of its support coming from the Gauteng Province.